+Assets and Off-Balance Sheet Items Risk Factor

+Assets

+Cash at bank and in hand and equivalent items NIL

+Assets secured by acceptable collateral including deposits and certifi- NIL

+cates of deposit with lending institutions

+Amount due from trustees of authorised unit trusts or depositaries of NIL

+authorised contractual schemes

+Note

+This only applies to firms who are authorised unit trust managers in rela-

+tion to authorised unit trusts or authorised contractual scheme managers

+in relation to authorised contractual schemes they manage.
+NIII

+Amount due from depositaries of ICVCs NIL

+Note

+This only applies to firms who are authorised corporate directors in relation to ICVCs they operate

+tion to ICVCs they operate Other receivables due from or explicitly guaranteed by or deposits with NIL

+category a bodies INIL

+Other receivables due from or explicitly guaranteed by or deposits with 1.6%

+category b bodies 1.070

+Pre-payments and accrued income (See paragraph 10 of Part II of Table 8%

+5.2.2(1)

+Defined benefit asset NIL

+Deferred acquisition cost asset NIL

+All other assets 8%

+OFF-BALANCE SHEET ITEMS

+Full Risk Items e.g.

+Charges granted against assets 8% x counterparty weight (see

+Table 5.2.3(5)(c)(ii))

+Guarantees given

-Assets Assets and Off- Balance Sheet Items Risk Factor bank an d in hand and equivalent items NIL by acceptable collateral including deposits and certifi- NIL with lending institutions n trustees of authorised unit trusts or depositaries of NIL sed contra actual schemes Note ممالمممال to firms who are authorized with twent management in role s to firms who are authorised unit trust managers in rela- d unit trusts or authorised contractual scheme managers norised contractual schemes they manage. n depositaries of ICVCs NIL Note · s to firms who are authorised corporate directors in rela- ey operate s due from or explicitly guaranteed by or deposits with NIL y a bodie 1.60/ eceivable y b bodie s due from or explicitly guaranteed by or deposits with 1.6% • • es and accrued income (See paragraph 10 of Part II of Table 8% 5.2.2(1) ia accided income (Gee paragraph 10 of 1 art ii of 1 able 070 benefit a asset NIL Deferre d acquisi tion cost asset NIL All other 8% SHEET ITEMS Full Ris k Items 20/ v counterparty weight (coo Charge es granted against assets 8% x counterparty weight (see Table 5.2.3(5)(c)(ii)) Guara ntees given Table 3.2.3(3)(6)(11)) Mediun n Risk Ite ems e.g. wn credit facilities granted by the firm with an original 4% x counterparty weight (see l D: ty of more than one year Table 5.2.3(5)(c)(ii)) LOW RIS sk Items e.g. wn credit facilities granted by the firm with an original NIL ty of one year or less NIL Note matun ty of other year of less (1) In dete ermining the appropriate other assets requirement (OAR) for quarantees given in a group (- / ct, a firm should follow the calculation below: то дин и и д сир (a) Categorise the guarantee agreements into: (i) those with the character of credit substitute (ii) those not having the character of credit su bstitutes; or /b .) (iii) agreements to provide guarantees. (b) Calculate the weighted value. voighted value will be 100% of the (i) For guarantees falling under (1)(a)(i), the vestimated current year liability under the graph of the property of the prope (ii) For guarantees falling under (1)(a)(ii) the v estimated current year liability under the gr (iii) For guarantees falling under (1)(a)(iii), the (c) The OAR is calculated as: Weighted value x 8% x counterparty weighting (Table (0) F: " 5.2.3(5)(c)(ii)) and the second s (2) e purpose of this requirement, in assessing whether the graphstitute the following feeters about the considered: uarantee has the characteristics o substitute the following factors should be considered: do the agreements allow for periodic or ad-hoc calling of funds: (a) (b) have the guarantees been drawn upon on a regular ba mayo mo gaaramooo boon arawn apon on a fegulal ba a010,
+Medium Risk Items e.g.

+Undrawn credit facilities granted by the firm with an original maturity of more than one year 4% x counterparty weight (see Table 5.2.3(5)(c)(ii))

+Low Risk Items e.g.

+Undrawn credit facilities granted by the firm with an original NIL maturity of one year or less

+- (1) In determining the appropriate other assets requirement (OAR) for guarantees given in a group context, a firm should follow the calculation below: - (a) Categorise the guarantee agreements into: - (i) those with the character of credit substitutes; or - (ii) those not having the character of credit substitutes; or - (iii) agreements to provide guarantees. - (b) Calculate the weighted value. - (i) For guarantees falling under (1)(a)(i), the weighted value will be 100% of the estimated current year liability under the guarantee. - (ii) For guarantees falling under (1)(a)(ii) the weighted value will be 50% of the estimated current year liability under the guarantee. - (iii) For guarantees falling under (1)(a)(iii), the weighted value will be nil. - (c) The OAR is calculated as:

+Weighted value x 8% x counterparty weighting (Table 5.2.3(5)(c)(ii))

-- (c) do firms in the group rely on such guarantees to meet their working capital or regulatory capital requirements. - (3) Where a firm is part of a group including other FCA regulated entities which together have entered into cross group guarantee arrangements which give rise to an OAR, the estimate of the potential liability under the guarantee may be apportioned between the regulated entities for the purpose of calculating each firm's OAR.
+- (2) For the purpose of this requirement, in assessing whether the guarantee has the characteristics of a credit substitute the following factors should be considered: - (a) do the agreements allow for periodic or ad-hoc calling of funds; - (b) have the guarantees been drawn upon on a regular basis; - do firms in the group rely on such guarantees to meet their working capital or regulatory capital requirements. - Where a firm is part of a group including other FCA regulated entities which together have entered into cross group guarantee arrangements which give rise to an OAR, the estimate of the potential liability under the guarantee may be apportioned between the regulated entities for the purpose of calculating each firm's OAR.